jonasbb/serde_with/README.md

 ### Large and const-generic arrays

 serde does not support arrays with more than 32 elements or using const-generics.
-The `serde_as` attribute allows to circumvent this restriction, even for nested types and nested arrays.
+The `serde_as` attribute allows circumventing this restriction, even for nested types and nested arrays.

 ```rust
 #[serde_as]